 For starters, you will need some freelance writing tools to carve your niche.
 There are hundreds of tools you will discover along the way.
 But the most important ones you need right now is a dictionary (personally I use WordWeb), spell-checking tools, grammar tools, advanced text editing and proofreading tools.

 Apart from academic writing, the main reason a client will need content is to market a product, brand, service, event or a name through an online platform.
 Before embarking on any project as a freelance writer, you first need to understand the objectives, vision and the anticipated ultimate outcome of your clients.
 Put yourself in their shoes and visualize the expected outcome from their perspective.

-An elite writer will need to interact with the client more often, understand the project beyond the basic guidelines provided, suggest new and better ways to improve the project and design marketing strategies and advice around the provided keywords.
+An elite writer will need to interact with the client more often, understand the project beyond the basic guidelines provided.
+Suggest new and better ways to improve the project, design marketing strategies and advice around the provided keywords.